 Hart and colleagues found that Asian elephants actually modify long branches to make the ideal fly switching length.

 Empathy is the ability to share another's feelings or experiences by imagining what it would be like in their situation, and is often referred to as "putting oneself in another's shoes."
 A cornerstone of normal human social function is the ability to detect and respond appropriately to the emotions of others, and the ability to empathize has long been considered a key component of what makes us different from other species.

 Yet, elephants exhibit many behaviors that appear to be empathetic and scientists argue that they have all the attributes that would favour the evolution of empathy.
 Like humans, elephants are large-brained, slow growing, long-lived mammals.
 Female elephants remain closely bonded to their close relatives for life and caring for another relative's offspring is common and important for the survival of calves.
 Moreover, elephants possess complex visual/tactile, acoustic, and olfactory communication systems.

 Empathetic behaviors are commonly observed among elephants including: the formation of coalitions to assist others in need of help; offering protection to young or injured elephants (or even other species); providing comfort to distressed individuals; babysitting calves who are separated from their mothers; retrieving calves who are separated from their natal family; assisting individuals who have fallen, require physical assistance or are immobilized; removing foreign objects from an elephant.
 Elephants have even been observed to feed another who was incapable of feeding itself.

 Understanding of death

 What does their marked reaction mean?
 Could it be that elephants have some understanding of death?
 We think that they do.
 An article about this in NewScientist.com 26.
 Oct.
-2005 is worth reading - you can read the full paper, published in Biol.
+2005 is worth reading - you can access the paper abstract and, potentially, the full paper, initially published in Biol.
 Lett., here.